-- They are an inexpensive way of gaining new business. - They come from a credible third-party with first-hand experience of doing business with you. - ♦ There is a high probability that you can convert referrals into business. - People who refer others to you are more likely themselves to work with you.
+- " They are an inexpensive way of gaining new business.

+- They come from a credible third-party with firsthand experience of doing business with you.

+- " There is a high probability that you can convert referrals into business.

+- " People who refer others to you are more likely themselves to work with you.

-Word-of-mouth referrals can come from different sources:
+- " Word-of-mouth referrals can come from different sources:

-- Existing customers As we saw in the restaurant example, a satisfied customer can give the most authentic endorsement of your product or service. - Friends and family These are the people who are naturally predisposed to recommend you to others.
-But
+- Existing customers As we saw in the restaurant example, a satisfied customer can give the most authentic endorsement of your product or service.

-- again don't assume anything.
-Galvanise them into sending you referrals. - ❖ Professional colleagues These are people who work in your field, possibly offering complementary but not competitive products and services.
-For example, if you are a physiotherapist, your sources of referrals would include orthopaedic specialists, GPs, massage therapists, physical therapists, local gym owners and sports coaches. - Influencers People whom you come into regular contact but who do not fit the other 3 categories.
+- " Friends and family These are the people who are naturally predisposed to recommend you to others.
+But again don't assume anything.
+Galvanise them into sending you referrals.

+- " Professional colleagues These are people who work in your field, possibly offering complementary but not competitive products and services.
+For example, if you are a physiotherapist, your sources of referrals would include orthopaedic specialists, GPs, massage therapists, physical therapists, local gym owners and sports coaches.

+- " Influencers People whom you come into regular contact but who do not fit the other three categories.
 Examples include:

-- ♦ Neighbours.
+- · Neighbours.

-- ♦ Clergy.
+- · Clergy.

-- Other small business owners.
+- · Other small business owners.

 - Corporate business executives.

-- ♦ Accountants.
+- Accountants.

-- ♦ Solicitors.
+- Solicitors.

-- ♦ Bank staff.
+- Bank staff.

-- Health club members.
+- · Health club members.

-- ♦ Former colleagues.
+- Former colleagues.

 - Sports club members.

-- Members of the Chamber of Commerce.

-These sources of referrals: existing customers, family, friends, professional colleagues and influencers - also describe the networks, the groups of people you associate with at varying levels of intensity, that every small business must cultivate.
+These sources of referrals: existing customers, family, friends, professional colleagues and influencers - also describe the networks, the groups of people you associate with at varying levels of intensity that every small business must cultivate.